posit-dev/qa-example-content/dockerfiles/arm-local/README.md

 E2E_POSTGRES_PASSWORD=
 E2E_POSTGRES_DB=
 ```
-(the values to use are in 1Password under POsitron > E2E Postgres DB Connection info)
+(the values to use are in 1Password under Positron > E2E Postgres DB Connection info)

-In the license.txt file, add your the Positron Workbench License from the 1Password IDE/Workbench vault.
+In the license.txt file, add the Positron Workbench License from the 1Password IDE/Workbench vault.

 # Execution